bvegetabile/ccber/README.md

 ------------------

 The package `devtools` is required to install this `R` package from this Github repository.
-Install this package if it is not already installed.
+Install this package first if it is not already installed.

     install.packages('devtools', dependencies = TRUE)

+Once that package has been installed, use the following to install `ccber`

+    devtools::install_github('bvegetabile/ccber')

+Load the package to begin analysis!

+    library('ccber')

 Including Plots
 ---------------